Revision Facial Surgery

 Depending on when the surgery was performed, I counsel waiting for possible improvement and continued patience.
 Only if the patient has waited a sufficient time from the first procedure, is mentally and physically ready to undergo a second procedure, or if the health of the eye, face, or the patient’s vision is at risk, do I consider intervening sooner.
 And most importantly, I listen very closely to what the patient hopes any additional surgery will accomplish.
 I will only take on such a case if I am confident that I will be able to address the patient’s concerns and accomplish that which they hope I will achieve.

 Like with any surgery that I perform (or anyone performs if they are honest with the patient), there is no guarantee of a successful result and/or of a satisfied patient.
-But with 27 years of experience and thousands of similar cases, I feel confident that if anyone can help with these most difficult cases, I can.
-So if you are upset with the results of your eyelid (or facial) surgery, or ashamed with your appearance as a result of having had such surgery, why not contact me at the Kass Center for Cosmetic Facial and Eye Plastic Surgery.
+But with over three decades of experience and thousands of similar cases, I feel confident that if anyone can help with these most difficult cases, I can.
+So if you are upset with the results of your eyelid (or facial) surgery, or ashamed with your appearance as a result of having had such surgery, why not contact me at the Kass Center for Cosmetic Surgery?
 I give you my word that I will be honest with you about your condition and will only take on your case if I believe that I can help you to achieve the results you are seeking.
 I hope to see you soon.

 Lawrence G. Kass, M.D.